-e e e e e e e e e e e e e e e e e e e reviewed the information and policies in the Assistant student, I accept the responsibility and the college handbook.
-Student's Signature: Print Name: Date: Release/Consent for Photos, Audio-Visual/Tape Recording instructional and/or promotiona e teaching of OTA courses, I hereby give my Il purposes by San Juan College and/or the S t receive reimbursement for any of these activ an Juan College OTA Program.
-I Student's Signature: Print Name: Date: Release for Lab Activities system, and use of physical agen n a profession that requires touch and manip t modalities.
-Throughout my education and l be required to apply Occupational Therapy e faculty and/or employees. training in the Occupational be applied in a respectful and dig effects of OT procedures and te ory procedures and techniques are intended fignified manner.
-After being made aware of chniques, I will notify the course instructor of that possible appropriate accommodations makes contraindications and possible side of my concerns about participating ing the theory and application regarding phys lures and applying them to others or allowing Student's Signature: Print Name: Date: Attendance Policy Receipt Student Handbook with me.
-As ewed the attendance policy regarding tardine an Occupational Therapy Assistant student, I n the OTA handbook and the college handbo I accept the responsibility to Student's Signature: This page will be added to your Print Name: student file.
+e e reviewed the information and policies in the Assistant student, I accept the responsibility and the college handbook.
+Student's Signature: Print Name: Date: Release/Consent for Photos, Audio-Visual/Tape Recording instructional and/or promotiona e teaching of OTA courses, I hereby give my all purposes by San Juan College and/or the Sa t receive reimbursement for any of these activ an Juan College OTA Program.
+I Student's Signature: Print Name: Date: Release for Lab Activities system, and the use of physical a n a profession that requires touch and manip gent modalities.
+Throughout my education a ll be required to apply Occupational Therapy e faculty, and/or employees. and training in the Occupational be applied in a respectful and dig effects of OT procedures and tec ory procedures and techniques are intended f gnified manner.
+After being made aware of c chniques, I will notify the course instructor o that appropriate accommodations may be ma ontraindications and possible side f my concerns about participating ing the theory and application regarding phys lures, and applying them to others or allowing Student's Signature: Print Name: Date: Attendance Policy Receipt Student Handbook with me.
+As ewed the attendance policy regarding tardine an Occupational Therapy Assistant student, I n the OTA handbook and the college handbo I accept the responsibility to Student's Signature:This page will be added to your Print Name: student file.
 Date: